-Soil: Mixed calcareous-clay with quartz, iron, slate and gold
+Soil: Mixed materials like quartz, iron, slate and gold with some clay

-Harvest: Third week of September, hand harvested in 15 kg cases
+Harvest: Second week of September, hand harvested in 15 kg cases

-Vinification: Destemmed grapes, 4 - 5 days maceration, fermentation in chestnut tank, elevage for 11 months in French oak barrels.
+Vinification: Destemmed grapes, 5 - 6 days maceration, fermentation in chestnut tank, elevage for 11 months in big chestnut barrels.
 No fining, no filtration, no SO2 addition

 A boutique wine often clearly reverberates the blueprint of its maker.
 The wines of Bodega La Senda, in which ‘La Senda’ literally means ‘the path’, personify the vision and the journey of its founder, Diego Losada, where he discovers his innate potential as a winemaker.

 Diego studied organic chemistry at university.
 His academic background forms a solid foundation in his understanding of viticulture concepts.
 Through his experience from working at the more established wineries, Diego developed his own ideology in winemaking, and put his principles to practice by setting up his own bodega.

 Diego rents 15 parcels of land amounting to 5 hectares.
 All are isolated from other vineyards, in order to ensure that the soil is free from chemical treatments.
 He cultivates bush vines that are of at least 60 years of age.
 Biodiversity is encouraged, with natural flora intertwining the vines to maintain natural balance in the vineyards.
 Green harvesting, or crop thinning, is practised, in order to optimise ripeness - at the expense of the grape yield.

 Low-interventionist processes are persistently executed in the winery, with additives completely eliminated.
 Fermentation materials are carefully selected to preserve the energy of the wines with unlined concrete vats, old oak, chestnut casks and founders being favoured.
 Diego approaches fermentation with intuition and liberty, flexing his creative muscles honed from his musicianship as an electric guitarist.